KelvinMuturi/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Evene more pointers and arrays
+another try for pointers arrays and strings